HakanCava/stockApp/README.md

 - `formik`
 - `yup`

-## `What are we doing`
+## `What am I doing`

-- We are making an inventory program that keeps product and company information.
+- I am making an inventory program that keeps product and company information.
 This program is software that helps manage the company's inventory.
 - In this program, information such as stock amount, supplier information, sales price, purchase price are recorded for each product.
 - Crud operations are performed according to the swagger and redoc documents from the backend.